bangbay/wp-user-avatar/readme.txt

 3. Choose an image, then click "Set WP User Avatar".
 4. Click "Update Profile".
 5. Choose a theme that has avatar support.
 In your theme, manually replace <code>get_avatar</code> with <code>get_wp_user_avatar</code> or leave <code>get_avatar</code> as-is.
 [Read about the differences here](http://wordpress.org/extend/plugins/wp-user-avatar/faq/).
+6. Upload your own Default Avatar in your Discussion settings (optional).
-6. You can also use the shortcode <code>[avatar]</code> in your posts.
+7. You can also use the shortcode <code>[avatar]</code> in your posts.
 The shortcode will work with any theme, whether it has avatar support or not.

 **Example Usage**